-You’ve probably heard about Mindfulness and maybe came across over some kind of practice.
+You’ve probably heard about Mindfulness and maybe came across some kind of practice.
 But what is it really, and why is it so beneficial for many of us?
-I recommend you to take a closer look to Ph.D Jon-Kabat Zinn, one of the most inspiring people bringing mindfulness from East to the West.
+I recommend you take a closer look at Ph.D.
+Jon-Kabat Zinn, one of the most inspiring people bringing mindfulness from the East to the West.
 He is known for his work as a scientist, writer, and meditation teacher, engaged in bringing mindfulness into the mainstream of medicine and society.
 Simply put, here is where it all started in the very modern West.

-Mindfulness is an eastern knowledge with a western approach, and the absolute core is how to live in the present moment, with an accepting and non judgemental attitude to ourselves and to our life.
+Mindfulness is an eastern knowledge with a western approach, and the absolute core is how to live in the present moment, with an accepting and non-judgmental attitude to ourselves and our life.
 As we practice mindfulness, we gradually become more present and aware of ourselves and our surroundings.
-In “Full Catastrophe Living” (1990) Jon Kabat-Zinn outlines 7 different attitudes of mindfulness, that forms an interconnected foundation for mindfulness practice.
+In “Full Catastrophe Living” (1990) Jon Kabat-Zinn outlines 7 different attitudes of mindfulness, that form an interconnected foundation for mindfulness practice.

 Mindfulness can help you become more at ease, maximize your enjoyment of simple things, and wind down for a relaxing night’s sleep.

-Non judgement refers to the ability to see reality without mental and personal filters (such as earlier experiences, fears, expectations etc).
+The ability to see reality without mental and personal filters (such as earlier experiences, fears, expectations, etc).
 Objective attitude

-Patience refers to the ability to let things run it’s natural course.
+The ability to let things run its natural course.
 To not force things to happen and embrace the process as it is and not push outcomes.

-Curiosity refers to the ability to see things with a beginners mind, as if we saw them for the very first time.
+The ability to see things with a beginner’s mind as if we saw them for the very first time.
 To stay open to whatever happens, and to see a bigger picture and several different perspectives.

-Trust refers to the ability to trust yourself and your strenght in all types of situations.
+The ability to trust yourself and your strength in all types of situations.
 Ability to believe that things are working for you and not against you.

-Acceptance refers to the ability to see reality as it is and not what we want it to be in our believes.
-Staying in reality without judgement or resistance.
+The ability to see reality as it is and not what we want it to be in our beliefs.
+Staying in reality without judgment or resistance.

-Non attachment refers to the ability to let go of attachment of things, believes, relations etc. To let go of what doesn’t serve us.
+The ability to let go of the attachment of things, believes, relations, etc. To let go of what doesn’t serve us.

 Curious about mindfulness and meditation?
-Read Getting started with meditation here.
+Read The Minimalist’s Guide to Meditation here.